 "Well, whatever it is, keep working it," she said.
 "I'll cover for your little upstream swim as best I can."
 "Oh, Tina, how can I ever repay you," I said, grinning.

+"On, Tina, how can rever repay you," Isaid, grinning.
 She winked.
-"I'm sure I'll figure out something."

-returned to my desk, keeping a wary eye out for Sal Szanto.
+"I'm sure I'll figure out something." returned to my desk, keeping a wary eye out for Sal Szanto.